Córdoba (C$), US dollar (US$)

 US dollars are accepted almost everywhere, but they will be rejected if they are even slightly marked, ripped or damaged.
 Córdobas are usually easier to use, particularly at smaller businesses and anywhere off the beaten track – always keep at least 200 córdobas on you, preferably in smaller bills.

-The córdoba is devalued according to a fixed plan against the US dollar.
+The córdoba is valued according to a fixed plan against the US dollar.
 Our listings give prices in US dollars (US$), as the costs in córdoba are more likely to fluctuate with the exchange rate.

 Visa and MasterCard are accepted throughout Nicaragua, and you can almost always count on midrange hotels and restaurants to accept them.
 In places where electricity is unreliable – for instance, most of the Caribbean coast – credit cards may not be widely accepted, so be prepared.